Craft Projects

 While we’re talking about Minecraft, here are 19 other Minecraft Perler bead patterns that shouldn’t be missed.

-6 Cute Dog Perler Beads Patterns
+5 Cute Dog Perler Beads Patterns

-The next 6 items on the list feature dogs being precious and doing cute things.
+The next items on the list feature dogs being precious and doing cute things.
 As if dogs weren’t adorable enough.

-10. Perler Bead Dog Face
+9. Perler Bead Dog Face

-Photo credit: Kandi Patterns
+Photo credit: Cami_dm on Kandi Patterns

 You can’t resist giving them another one, though.

-11. Cute Pug Perler Beads
+10. Cute Pug Perler Beads

-Photo credit: Perler Pad
+Photo credit: Kandi Pad

 Pugs are one of the more charming breeds out there.
 They might be stubborn, but they make up for it with their playful and affectionate nature.

-12. Sleeping Dog Perler Bead Pattern
+11. Sleeping Dog Perler Bead Pattern

-Photo credit: Kandi Patterns
+Photo credit: lalalauren858 on Kandi Patterns

-13. Cute Pomeranian Dog Pattern
+12. Cute Pomeranian Dog Pattern

 Photo credit: Pinterest